 a) raise the carrier frequency

 d) to change the carrier frequency to any required value

-Explanation: Mixing is used to change the frequency of carrier.
+Explanation: Mixing is used to change the frequency of carrier by mixing it with a radio frequency signal or audio signal.
 The frequency can be changed to any required value in communication.

 10. On which factor the bandwidth required for a modulated carrier depends?